tobidosumu/status_codes_and_postman_assignment/README.md

-  **2. Create 20 endpoints using different status codes then add them to postman**
+  2.  __Create 20 endpoints using different status codes then add them to postman__

-       Please visit this link 👉 [Link to 30 status code endpoints](./index.js) for the answers.
+       Please visit this link 👉 [link to 30 status code endpoints](./index.js) for the answers.

   **3. Write 5 differences between server error and client error (create an endpoint for this assignment and write